Kind Words 2

 Connection: The game, like any other form of social media, is meant to connect its users.
 Kind Words 2 accomplishes this in a non-exploitative manner by creating an open and curated space for communication.

-Reflection: The very nature of the game makes it a reflective experience.
-How would I react to that situation?
-How do I relate to that event personally?
+Reflection: The nature of the game makes it a reflective experience.
+How would I react to the situation?
+How do I relate to the event personally?

 Conclusion

-Kind Words 2 is the first game that I reviewed, which can’t be thoroughly analyzed by a Suitsian framing.
-Games without clear goals, like The Stanley Parable and Kind Words 2 are still sold on Steam alongside others.
+Kind Words 2 is the first non-game game I have reviewed.
+Games without clear goals, like The Stanley Parable and Kind Words 2, are sold on Steam alongside other games.

 So, what makes them games?
-I won’t go too in-depth, but I believe that they are games in the sense that they allow agency and provide a virtual reality/experience.
+I won’t go too in-depth, but they are games because they allow agency and provide a virtual reality/experience.
 Essentially, the game provides a framework within which players can act, even if those actions don’t lead to a defined “win” state.

-That seems like an adequate analysis to me because it fits what makes Kind Words 2 a good game: “the feeling of absurd care and kindness that we have become accustomed against.”
-The game being played here is one that everyone has played: “social communication and interaction”.
-In Kind Words 2, communication is played with a form of radical care and understanding.
+It is an adequate analysis because it fits what makes Kind Words 2 a good game: “the feeling of absurd care and kindness we have become accustomed against”.
+The game being played here is one of “social communication and interaction”.
+In Kind Words 2, communication is played with a form of care and understanding.

-I want to finish by addressing the critique of: “it’s not real.”
-And to that, I say it’s a fair point.
-The anonymity and the limitations of not “fully interacting” with another person can be seen as the player is limited to only forms of messaging as communication.
-But I think that is a feature and not a bug because sometimes it is hard to show up in reality and the world.
+I want to finish by addressing the critique of: “it’s not real”.
+I say it’s a fair point.
+The anonymity and the limitations of not “interacting” with another person face-to-face do exist.
+However, the anonymity is a feature and not a bug.
+In Kind Words 2, anonymity can allow people to paradoxically be “realer”.

-However, as with all games that offer a virtual experience, it takes a bit of mindfulness to remind yourself that it is not the “real world” and to know when your stay is up.
-In either case, Kind Words 2 serves as a beacon of human kindness and a great game to pick up if you need a reminder of the good humans can provide each other.
+As with all games offer a virtual experience, it takes a bit of mindfulness to remind yourself it is not the “real world”.
+Regardless, Kind Words 2 serves as a beacon of human kindness and a game to pick up if you need a reminder of human goodness.

-One interesting insight I’ve come to is that games don’t necessarily have a predefined aesthetic.
-Their aesthetic is more about what we interpret and play them for.
-For instance, League of Legends can be played for self-expression, fellowship, or fantasy, but it primarily incentivizes domination.2
+An insight I’ve realized is how games don’t necessarily have a predefined aesthetic.
+Their aesthetic is about what we, the players, interpret and play them for.
+For instance, League of Legends can be played for self-expression, fellowship, or fantasy, even if it primarily incentivizes domination.

 If you want to play the game: https://store.steampowered.com/app/2118120/Kind_Words_2_lofi_city_pop/